TISUnion/Carpet-TIS-Addition/README.md

 - Collected up by hopper or hopper minecart (item only)
 - Other (anything else not in the list)

 The definition of lifetime is: **The amount of spawning stage passing between entity spawning and entity removal**, in other words, how many gameticks does the entity counts towards mobcap.
-Technically the injection point for the passing spawning stage counter increment is right before the world recalculating the mobcap (at the beginning of `ServerChunkManager#tickChunks` for 1.16.5+)
+Technically the injection point for the passing spawning stage counter increment is right before the world recalculating the mobcap

 Statistics are sorted by the proportion of the amount